The 737 MAX is back. Here's what you should know.

 This is fairly easy for an airline like American, or Air Canada, for whom the 737 MAX is just one aircraft in a fleet made up of many different aircraft types.
 Things get a little more difficult for airlines like Southwest or Ryanair, whose fleets are made up of hundreds of Boeing 737 aircraft - most of which aren't MAXes - who can only offer to move you from a '737 MAX 800' to a '737-800', and hope that passengers are able and ready to accept that this actually does address their concern.

-Each airline is going to have to forge its own policy and communications strategy on this, and I'll do my best to update and link those items here as they emerge.
+Each airline is going to create its own policy and communications strategy on this, and I'll do my best to update and link those items here as they emerge.
 In the meanwhile, keep an eye out for terms like 'goodwill policy', and keep an eye on the top banner of each airline's website, as this is generally how that kind of update is published.

 - Alaska Airlines [ link ]

 - Southwest Airlines [ link ]